joshjohanning/joshjohanning.github.io/_posts/2022-10-12-using-github-checks-api.md

 title: 'Using the GitHub Checks API to Link Workflow Statuses in a PR'
 author: Josh Johanning
 date: 2022-10-12 20:30:00 -0500
-description: Using the GitHub Checks API to report back the status of another GitHub Action workflow triggered via the workflow_dispatch event in a pull request
+description: Using the GitHub Checks API to report the status of another workflow back to the pull request for gating purposes
 categories: [GitHub, Actions]
 tags: [GitHub, Scripts, gh cli]
 mermaid: true